opentracing-contrib/java-specialagent/README.md

-# Java Agent for OpenTracing,<br>with automatic instrumentation
+# Java Agent for OpenTracing,<br>with auto-instrumentation

 > Automatically instruments 3rd-party libraries in Java applications